clementi/Aop.InterceptionDemo/README.md

 ```

 We tell the ship to go to warp 10, which is an impossible velocity.
 This throws an `ImpossibleVelocityException`,
-but because we're using AOP interception with Unity, the exception is caught and logged---without us having to surround
+but because we're using AOP interception with Unity, the exception is caught and logged&mdash;without us having
-our calls to `GoToWarp` with a `try`/`catch`.
-Thus the cross-cutting concern of handling and logging exceptions is
+to surround our calls to `GoToWarp` with a `try`/`catch`.
+Thus the cross-cutting concern of handling and logging
-handled in the AOP interceptor instead of in every place we call `GoToWarp`.
+exceptions is handled in the AOP interceptor instead of in every place we call `GoToWarp`.